 Franchising gives you the support of a large company with a proven business model, but success also depends on your decisions.
-There are many common mistakes when opening a new location for a franchise, and being aware is the first step to avoid them.
+There are many common mistakes when opening a new location for a franchise, and being aware is the first step to avoiding them.

 Get a commercial MEP design that meets the requirements of your franchise.